patrckbrd/patrckbrd/README.md

 Phase 2 involves identifying the tools and techniques used for host discovery and enumeration.
 Most of the tools discussed in this paper are available in Kali.
 ## Phase 3

+Phase 3 focuses on identifying the tools and techniques for vulnerability scanning.
+The use of Tenable Nessus and OpenVAS is mandatory.
+Also, the task includes scanning for vulnerability within specific technologies or platforms such as remote access services, and web applications.
+Additionally, screenshots of the configuration options and settings must be provided, along with the pros and cons of each tool.
 Identify Vulnerabilities - https://bit.ly/vulpatdocot
 ## Phase 4
 Threat Assessment - https://bit.ly/threatpatdocot